adlnet/xAPI-Spec/xAPI.md

     * where the case of a key does not match the case specified in the standard.
     * where the case of a value restricted to enumerated values does not match an enumerated value given in the standard exactly.
-* MAY use best-effort validation for URL, URI, and IRI formats to satisfy the non-format-following rejection requirement.
 * MUST reject statements containing URL, URI, or IRI values without a scheme.
-* MAY use best-effort validation for language map keys to satisfy the non-format-following rejection requirement.
 * MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.
 * MUST process and store numbers with at least the precision of IEEE 754 32-bit floating point numbers.
 * MUST validate parameter values to the same standards required for values of the same types in statements.
 Note: string parameter values are not quoted as they are in JSON.
+* MAY use best-effort validation for URL, URI, and IRI formats to satisfy the non-format-following rejection requirement.
+* MAY use best-effort validation for language map keys to satisfy the non-format-following rejection requirement.

+###### Details

+URI fragments (sometimes called relative URLs) are not valid URIs.

 <a name="retstmts"/>